-sible before date of registration.
-Ex-Students' Memorial-Under the will of the late William Clifford Hogg, \$25,000 was granted to the Ex-Students' Association and the College for the establishment of this fund.
+Hogg Foundation - Under the will of the late William Clifford Hogg. \$25,000 was granted to the Ex-Students' Association and the College for the establishment of this fund.
 Only the income from the fund may be loaned.

 Women's Auxiliary - This loan fund was established by the Women's Auxiliary for Texas Western College.
 Emergency loans are made to needy students of high scholastic standing.